-The mission of the Office of Academic Advising and Support is to engage students in taking ownership of and responsibility for their Kenyon experience by helping them to:
+The mission of the Office of Academic Advising is to engage students in taking ownership of and responsibility for their Kenyon experience by helping them to:

 1) Engage actively with faculty advisors and other campus resources for advice and support

 2) Reflect on their academic, co-curricular, and extra-curricular interests, goals, and priorities

 3) Assess and identify their areas of strength, weakness, and development